 Homemade gravy beats shop-bought sauce no matter the time of year – and on Christmas Day, this recipe will take your roast to the next level.
 Keep for up to three days in the fridge or freeze for up to three months.
 When you heat to serve, add the roasting juices from your turkey for a luxurious finishing touch.

 Inject some vibrant colour and fruity flavour into your Christmas Day dinner with this tasty veggie side.
 Pop in the fridge for up to two days.

-This sausage stuffing is packed with festive flavours, combining classic sage and onion with apples, chestnuts and an attractive swirl of cranberries.
-Prepare two days ahead if you have room in the fridge, or up to a month ahead if you're planning to freeze.
+This sausage stuffing is packed with festive flavours, combining classic sage and onion with Bramley apples.
+Prepare two-three days ahead if you have room in the fridge, or up to two months ahead if you're planning to freeze.